 Vespa Sprint continues the tradition of vitality and youthfulness.
 It was designed as the evolution of the recent Vespa Primavera project (from which it adopts its engines), aimed at kids of all ages and highlighting the sporty features conjured up by its name, legendary by birth.
 It was created with a small and lightweight but practical and protective body, all in steel and is characterised by its youthful line, marked by a bold rectangular rear light and large 12” tyres, with spectacular aluminium alloy wheels.

-Vespa GTS, the so-called "Vespone" for its large chassis, is the fastest, sportiest and most enjoyable Vespa in the range, perfect for urban usage thanks to its handling and the performance of the liquid-cooled 125, 150 and 300cc 4T engines, but also for trips out of town, alone or with a passenger on board.
+Vespa GTS, known as the "Vespone" ("big Vespa") for its large chassis, is the fastest, sportiest and most enjoyable Vespa in the range, perfect for urban usage thanks to its handling and the performance of the liquid-cooled 125, 150 and 300cc 4-Stroke engines, but also for trips out of town, alone or with a passenger on board.
 The new GTS range, launched in 2019 and comprising Vespa GTS, GTS Super, GTS SuperSport and Touring, offers a new 300 HPE engine, the most powerful ever adopted by Vespa, sophisticated style details and a comprehensive series of modern equipment that includes the ABS braking system and ASR traction control, exclusive, cutting-edge Piaggio Group technology that contributes to making Vespa GTS safer and more enjoyable to ride in all conditions.

 (VESPA 946) RED is the latest Vespa 946, a highly exclusive model dedicated to aesthetic and technological perfection, the name of which recalls the year that Vespa – the ultimate symbol of Italian elegance – was born: 1946.
 Artisan yet futuristic at the same time, the Vespa 946 both harks back to our magnificent past and rewrites its aesthetics afresh in meticulous attention to detail and deep respect for the environment.
-(VESPA 946) RED represents the new chapter in an incredible story of beauty, enthusiasm, diligence and sensitivity.
+The (VESPA 946) RED represents the new chapter in an incredible story of beauty, enthusiasm, diligence and awareness.

 VESPA: THE ORIGINS